MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 For more advanced users, you may find that you want to register Prefabs and spawn game objects without using the Network Manager component.

 To spawn game objects without using the Network Manager, you can handle the Prefab registration yourself via script.
-Use the `ClientScene.RegisterPrefab` method to register Prefabs to the Network Manager.
+Add the Prefab to the `ClientObjectManager.spawnPrefabs` list, or register it using the `ClientObjectManager.RegisterPrefab` method.

 {{{ Path:'Snippets/GameObjects/MyNetworkManager.cs' Name:'spawning-without-network-manager-1' }}}